FeedFoodie/feedfoodie.github.io/about.md

 ### For Browser Extension

-- Click on the "Subscribe" link to open the feed url.
+- Click on the "Subscribe to Series" link above to open the feed url.
 - Click on your browser extension icon, then select "Find Feeds in Current Tab".
 - Hit "Subscribe"
 - The browser extension should send you a notification whenever a chapter is uploaded.